Back to School Brilliance: Summer Break to Classroom Tips for Educators

 4. Resolving Conflicts Effectively

-2. Facilitating Collaboration and Communication
+2. Foster Collaboration and Communication

 3. Encouraging Critical Thinking and Problem-Solving